 1. Little Miss/ter Practical!

 Straight to the point is the key to this layout!
 An overview of your week’s goals and tasks, a daily breakdown, and a couple of notes to fill a page or two!
 This might be the style for you.
 If you're looking for a more complex designed planner, you can always check out our blog post on how to decorate your 2021 planner.
 If black and white isn’t your style, using colors to segment each portion is an easy fix!
 The 2021 Petit Planner is easy and perfect if this is your desired journaling style.

 2. Monthly Layouts

 Maybe you don’t need as many details as I do, and that’s great!
 A monthly layout might be more your speed.
 This is a clean, easy layout for long-term goals and tasks!
 It keeps you on track without overwhelming you or creating a micro-management style that doesn’t suit your lifestyle.
-The 2021 Essentials Planner has a great premade layout that you use to help you achieve your goals and tasks.
+The 2021 Essentials Planner has a great pre-made layout that you use to help you achieve your goals and tasks.
 If you are looking for other pre-made designs, you can always view our collection of 2021 planners.

 3. Binge-Watcher Alert!